 Attribute Name Mandatory Attribute Description type No Defines how the single-select field will be rendered.
 Possible types are dropdown (a drop-down menu) or radiogrid (a grid of radio buttons).
-Default: dropdown For the dropdown type, if the placeholder is defined in a context where the enabled/disabled state of the field is the same under all circumstances, then: styleclass No Defines the name of the CSS style class(es) assigned to the drop-down menu.
-Default: no style class For the dropdown type, if the placeholder is defined in a context where the enabled/disabled state of the field differs according to the circumstances, then: enabledclass No Defines the name of the CSS style class(es) assigned to the drop-down menu if the field appears in an enabled context.
+Default: dropdown For the dropdown type, if the p the field is the same under all c fined in a context where the enabled/disabled state of en: styleclass No Defines the name of the CSS style class(es) assigned to the drop-down menu.
+Default: no style class For the dropdown type, if the p the field differs according to the fined in a context where the enabled/disabled state of then: enabledclass No Defines the name of the CSS style class(es) assigned to the drop-down menu if the field appears in an enabled context.
 Default: no style class disabledclass No Defines the name of the CSS style class(es) assigned to the drop-down menu if the field appears in a disabled context.
 Default: no style class For the radiogrid type: